Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Numerical Experiments

-We perform numerical experiments for adaptive quadratic finite elements and adaptive time-stepping with BDF-2, where we apply the fully adaptive Algorithm~\ref{ALG:Algo1} with additional normalisation step.
-We choose the tolerances $\tol_s=10^{-4}$ and $\tol_t=10^{-6}$.
+We perform numerical experiments for adaptive cubic finite elements and adaptive time stepping with BDF(2), where we apply the fully adaptive Algorithm~\ref{ALG:Algo1} with tolerances $\tol_{\mathrm{s}} = 10^{-5}$ and $\tol_{\mathrm{t}} = 10^{-5}$.

-The initial configuration consists of layers of downwards and upwards pointing magnets with an intermediate layer.
-During the simulation the magnets pointing upwards flip their direction due to the external field and in this way the layer moves to the right (Figure~\ref{FIG:FlipMagn_solution}).
-Figure~\ref{FIG:FlipMagn_meshes} shows the obtained meshes at corresponding time instances.
+The initial configuration consists of layers of downward- and upward-pointing magnets with an intermediate layer.
+During the simulation the magnets pointing upward flip their direction due to the external field and in this way the layer moves to the right (Figure~\ref{FIG:FlipMagn_solution}).
+Figure~\ref{FIG:FlipMagn_meshes} shows the meshes obtained in the corresponding time instances.

-In Figure~\ref{FIG:FlipMagn_tau-and-Nx} we show the temporal development of the time step size $\tau$ (left) and the degrees of freedom $N_x$ (right) in case of the fully adaptive algorithm.
-In total, we compute $N_t=587$ time steps and a maximum of $440559$ degrees of freedom.
-After all vectors change direction, the coarsening procedure will finally lead to the initially given macro-triangulation.
+In Figure~\ref{FIG:FlipMagn_tau-and-Nx} we show the temporal development of the time step size $\tau$ (left) and the degrees of freedom $N_\mathrm{s}$ (right) for the fully adaptive algorithm.
+In total, we computed $N_t=593$ time steps and a maximum of $859\,300$ degrees of freedom.
+After all vectors change direction, the coarsening procedure will finally lead to the initially given macro triangulation.